 Instructions

-- To prepare the rolls, slice hoagie rolls ¾ way and smear 1 tablespoon of butter, or mayo inside of each roll.
+- Slice hoagie rolls ¾ way and smear 1 tablespoon of butter, or mayo inside of each roll.

 - Heat a large skillet over medium high heat.
 (I used 12-inch skillet.)